Home › Blog › UX › How to Test a Prototype: 9 Mistakes to Avoid

 But before the designs become a reality, a lot of feedback is needed from the users to ensure that no imperfections seep into the design.

-Every designer approaches the development in a different way and has their own set of standards and expectations from the final mock-up of the prototypes.
+Every designer approaches the development in a different way and has their own set of standards and expectations for the final mock-up of the prototypes.
 They can be as fluid and explorative or as rigid as the designer wants.

 It’s surely important how you test prototype, but more importantly, how you validate your designs, fix existing mistakes and perfect them round after round.